Manager: Elisa Patria

 In the Summer of 2006 Ellaway, working with composer Robert Saxton and other members of the University of Oxford, founded Europa, a unique UK-based educational charity devoted to fostering an enthusiasm in classical music, with an orchestral emphasis, in young people of all ages.
 Using high-profile concerts with artists of repute as its focal points, Europa grew rapidly under Ellaway's leadership into a substantial organization benefitting several hundred young people each year and working with a variety of schools, community groups and other artistic organizations.
 His pioneering work has been met with international acclaim in publications including BBC Music Magazine, Gramophone Magazine, Music Teacher Magazine, The Times, and The Daily Telegraph, giving Ellaway a unique profile not only as a successful conductor but also as an inspirer of generations of musicians despite his young age.

-Deeply committed to music education, Ellaway continues to work closely with a number of international organizations, including Europa, Absolute Return for Kids (ARK), and local and national government groups in furthering this cause, alongside his active performance schedule.
-In February 2012 Ellaway launched OpusYou, a new global music education resource, working in conjunction with Pearson Education, and which is already in use in schools in the UK, Europe, North America and Australia.
+Deeply committed to music education, Ellaway continues to work closely with a number of international organizations, including Europa and local and national government groups in furthering this cause, alongside his active performance schedule.
+In February 2012 Ellaway launched OpusYou, a new global music education resource, working in conjunction with Pearson Education, and which is in use in schools in the UK, Europe, and North America.

 Future engagements include performances with Gautier Capuçon and the Berliner Symphoniker at festivals in Besançon and Aix-les-Bains, the London Symphony Orchestra, and at Chicago's Lyric Opera, along with a continuing artistic commitment to Europa and OpusYou.

 Updated October 2019 – please discard earlier versions.